BobFett3185/AgentsToolsMCPDemo/README.md

 3. Replace the mock `GetRMP` body in `backend/orchestrate.py` with a Brave MCP search call.
 4. Return raw review snippets to Gemini so the agent can summarize them.

-## Workshop Notes
+## Summary

-The first iteration uses hard-coded mock data and a simple explicit tool loop.
-Future iterations can replace these with:
+With no buzzwords, all this really boils down to is giving an LLM access to tools it can ask you for.
+The LLM decides which tool(s) it needs to complete its tasks and tells you.
+You have to handle this and call the correct tool function (which you implemented).
+Then you give the results from that function call back to the LLM which uses it to either give an output or call another tool.

+This is known as the agent loop.

+We strongly encourage you to keep building so here are some suggestions for future improvements for this specific project:

-- a real database for courses and student histories
+- a real database for courses and student histories rather than hardcoded json
 - Brave Search MCP for Rate My Professors lookup
 - ADK sessions/memory instead of the current list-based simulated memory
+- Implementing multiple agents for more use cases.